Webhooks

 - Process and respond - Your server processes the event and returns a 2xx status code

-- Retry on failure - Failed deliveries are automatically retried
+- Retry on failure - Failed deliveries are retried automatically with exponential backoff (see Delivery and retries)

 Setting Up Webhooks